 • ART204: “Put a Frame Around It: A Journey through the History of New Zealand Art” with Peter Dornauf

-This eight week course will take us from the very early beginnings that start with Māori petroglyphic art, through to the latest postmodern productions in the twenty first century.
+This series of eight talks will take us from the very early beginnings that start with Māori petroglyphic art, through to the latest postmodern productions in the twenty first century.

 • ART405: “A Day at the Auckland Art Galley” with Peter Dornauf and Dr Norman Franke, PhD

 This one-day excursion will take art-lovers from the Waikato to the Auckland Art Gallery to explore their collections.
 Lead by Peter Dornauf, MA, and Norman Franke, PhD.
 Cost includes the round-trip bus fare, entry, and guided tours with Norman and Peter.

 OFFERED: 2023 Term 1: Saturday 18 March 2023 from 9:00am-6:00pm.